hshen13/Measuring-Information-Entropy-in-Hierarchical-Ultra-long-Novel-Generation/README.md

 1. Upload your `.txt` novels to `/content/novel/`
 2. Run the notebooks in your order.
-3. Ensure LLM API keys are set via `os.environ` or manually passed in prompts (e.g., Gemini, OpenAI)
+3. Ensure LLM API keys are set via `os.environ` or manually passed in prompts (e.g., Gemini, OpenAI).
+Original API has been deleted.

 ### 🔐 API Keys Format